page is reserved for news and resources related to the book

 information from Pub 117 See also this note from USNO on UT (The NIST time service was threatened with closure in 2019, but it survived.)

-Celestial Navigator's Dream Machine from USNO (our shortcut link: www.starpath.com/usno) includes online Almanac data for specific time and place
+Celestial Navigator's Dream Machine from USNO (our shortcut link: www.starpath.com/usno) *** Has been offline for > 6mo.
+Hope to see it end of the 2020 summer.

 USNO Supplement to the Almanac (much interesting information)